 Nonetheless, it came as surprise on 3rd April when BMW announced a live premiere for the model would happen the following day.
-And surely enough a day later official confirmation came – the R18 will indeed join BMW’s Heritage ranks.
+And sure enough a day later official confirmation came – the R 18 will indeed join BMW's Heritage ranks.

 Without question, the R 18 is a big bike, both physically and in proposition.
 The proposition is a bike that's been designed to capture North American rider's hearts. (primarily USA).

 It should be noted, this isn't the first cruiser that the brand's built in this vein.
 The ill-fated R 1200C, (in production from 1997 to 2004) was designed to do just that.
 It didn't go particularly well.
 On the other hand the inline-six, K 1600 B bagger has seen solid sales since its launch.